macOS Catalina vs macOS Mojave full review

 Project Catalyst is Apple’s strategy for getting iOS developers to start porting their apps to the Mac.
 Until now the amount of time and money involved in creating two different apps, one for iOS and one for Mac, has meant that developers have focused on the more profitable and popular iOS.
 Some developers originally made two separate apps and then ditched the Mac app because of the work involved.

-Speaking of apps, as usual Apple’s going to be enhancing some existing apps, and adding a few new apps to the Mac.
+Speaking of apps, as usual, Apple’s enhancing some existing apps in Catalina, and adding a few new apps to the Mac.

 There are three ‘new’ entertainment apps coming to the Mac.
 We say ‘new’ but they will be familiar from iOS: Music, TV and Podcasts.
 Those three apps will replace a somewhat ageing stalwart of macOS: iTunes.